 Finally the ‘toast of the wall’ appeared: a Wallcreeper!
 Frantic as they are, but it made a real show for us.

 Although it is very colourful, it is hard to detect in the distance

 Always moving, it is hard to photograph

-The weekend, we spent in Switzerland.
-There is a site, the ‘Gemmipass’ well known to bird watchers and photographers as it is possible to watch Lammergeier there.
+The weekend we spent in Switzerland.
+There is a site, the ‘Gemmipass’ well known to bird watchers and photographers as it is possible to watch Lammergeier there very close.
 I wanted to visit this site since probably five years – but there was always something that stopped me from realization of the trip.
 Well, this time it worked thanks to Joachim.
 Weather was perfect for our plans and the vultures were very active.